jomei/leetcode2github/README.md

 3. Use this extension after LeetCode problem acceptance(this will happen automatically soon)

 ## Contribution
-This extension is build using:
+This extension is built using:
 * TypeScript
 * React
 * Octokit/rest